pprzekwa/FAQs/FAQs.md

 **Q. What elements of this project are in use by other projects?**

 Many of the ~30 projects comprising the Trusted Analytics Platform depend on each other; some can stand on their own.
 All of the projects are developed in a way that should minimize the effort to use them independently.

+## Analytics Toolkit FAQs

+**Q: How can I use data from a SQL database to build my model?**<br />
+Data from the database would need to be loaded into a dataframe for use in training a model.
+This is done using import of data through JDBC into or out of a frame.

+The import from JDBC is accomplished through the "JdbcTable" command which is used to retrieve the data from a JDBC data source.

+      jdbcTable = ta.JdbcTable ("test", jdbc:sqlserver://localhost/SQLExpress;databasename=somedatabase;user=someuser;password=somepassord",
+                              "com.microsoft.sqlserver.jdbc.SQLServerDriver",
+                              "select * FROM SomeTable")

+**Q: After loading data into a data frame, how can I add/delete/update columns?**<br />

+Within the Analytics Toolkit there is a command add_columns for adding columns to a dataframe:

+      frame.add_columns(lambda row: row.age - 18, ('adult_years', ta.int32))

+Multiple columns can also be added using the same command:

+      frame.add_columns(lambda row: [row.tenure / float(row.age), row.tenure / float(row.adult_years)], [("of_age", ta.float32), ("of_adult", ta.float32)])

+For deleting a column there is drop_columns command:

+      frame.drop_columns(["column_b", "column_d"])

+There are also flatten and unflatten commands when dealing with frames that let you spread data to multiple rows based upon a string delimiter.

+      frame.flatten_columns(['b','c'], ',')